Ficool

 Not of fire, nor death.
 But something much, much older.

-This is a Monster.
+This is a beast.
 Nothing else suffices.
-Its aura plunges over us with the certainty of man's first predator, steeped in ancient dominion, its presence doesn't request to be felt—it demands it,
+Its aura plunges over us with the certainty of man's first predator, steeped in its ancient dominion.
+Its presence doesn't request to be felt—it demands it.

 No, no time to think.
 Die later.
 Live, now!